chronic-underclocking/Data_Structure_Visualizer/README.md

  **Dependencies:**

-  * Add both python and the g++ compiler to system path.
+  * Add both python and the g++ compiler to your system path.

   * Must be Python 3 (3.9 is tested).